Law in Practice

 Law in Practice (LiP) is the University of Minnesota Law School’s unique experiential learning course required for all first-year J.D. students.
 The course transforms law students’ emerging knowledge of legal doctrine and reasoning into an introductory understanding of the actual practice of law.

 Law School faculty members teach a weekly class exploring doctrinal and strategic issues in the simulated cases.
-Students perform simulations in "Practice Groups" of eight students led by practicing attorneys.
+Students perform simulations in “Practice Groups” of eight students led by practicing attorneys.
 Groups of two students engage in client or witness interviews, client counseling, and negotiation and dispute resolution simulations.
 Each student individually takes a deposition.
-Clients and witnesses are provided and trained by the Standardized Patient Program at the University of Minnesota Medical School.

-Units I & II: Litigation Simulations
+Units I and II: Litigation Simulations

 - Client interview